 3. Simulate the test environment

-Although you may practice for your UCAT on a laptop, it is better to practice on a desktop computer since you will be able to use the number keys on the on-screen calculator.
+You may opt to practice for UCAT on a laptop if you plan to sit UCAT Online.
+However, if you choose to sit UCAT at a test centre, it is better to practice on a desktop computer as you will be able to use the number keys on the on-screen calculator.
 Using the mouse will take more time so it is important you practice this.

 Do all your workings on a whiteboard with marker pen.
 Use this to jot down important numbers within questions or to double check a mental calculation quickly.
 In some centres you get given headphones to muffle any background noise, so this is also a good idea if you wish to simulate the real environment.